-A 14 year old boy is brought to the clinic by his mother because of concerns that he is shorter than other children his age.
-He has a history of occasional constipation.
+A 9 year old boy is brought to the clinic by his father because of concerns that he is shorter than other children his age.
+He has a history of wheezing with viral illnessess as a toddler.
 Family history reveals that both parents are of average height and the 15 year old sister just had her first period.
-On examination, he is well appearing with no dysmorphic features.
-Plotting his growth reveals the following: Height and weight have been following along the third percentile since infancy.
+On examination, he is well appearing, but looks younger than chronologic age.
+Plotting his growth reveals the following: All growth parameters are at the fifth percentile.

 Respiratory examination: Normal.